jankiny/hexo-ai-abstract/README.md

 ```

+Specifically, when "enable" is set to "on," the AI summary generation will only be executed if the `aiAbstract` attribute of the post exists and is empty.
+Consequently, you can test the plugin's availability by adding the `aiAbstract` attribute to a post and leaving it empty.

 ### 2. Ignores

 For some personal post, e.g. encrypted posts, uploading the post's content might be undesirable.
-To address this, `hexo-ai-abstract` offers a feature to "Ignore Files via Tags", "Ignore Files via Title" and "Ignore Files via Attribute".
+To address this, `hexo-ai-abstract` offers features to "Ignore Files via Tags", "Ignore Files via Title" and "Ignore Files via Attribute".

+**Ignore Files via Tags**

 You can filter out posts that you don't want to process by tagging them accordingly.
 For example: